Rahul is a movie addict who can never get enough of good films. His all time favorites are Inception, 12 Angry Men, and

 The suspense, tension, and excellent acting are what makes it a must-see for everyone.
 If you have not seen it, you should.
 If you have, it’s only fitting that you're looking for more movies like it now.

-Being a fan, I have compiled a list of some similar films.
+Being a fan, I have compiled a list of some similar movies.
 Let's take a look.

 Memento follows Leonard, an amnesiac man who has made it a mission of his life to get revenge for the brutal rape and murder of his wife.
 The only issue is, he suffers from short-term memory loss which renders him unfit for taking on a task like this.
 Will Leonard find the killer?

 The unexpected twist at the end makes everything clear.
 I am not going to spoil it for you, though.
 Nearly everyone has watched it.
 If you haven’t, you should, too.
 Here are some more mind-benders once you finish watching it.